Single Leg Drills on the Bike — Do They Actually Improve Your Pedal Stroke?

 What Single Leg Drills Are Supposed to Do

-The theory is clean, at least on paper.
-When you pedal with both legs, the stronger leg can compensate for the weaker one.
-Your right quad fires hard through the power phase, and whatever your left leg fails to contribute gets covered up.
-The dead spot — that 12 o’clock to 3 o’clock zone where you’re transitioning from the pull to the push — goes unnoticed because the other leg is already driving through its power phase and keeping momentum going.
+The standard argument goes like this: when both legs are working, your stronger side covers for the weaker one.
+Right quad fires hard through the power phase, and whatever the left leg fails to contribute just gets absorbed.
+The dead spot — that 12-to-3-o’clock transition zone — goes completely undetected because the opposite leg is already driving momentum through its own power phase.

-Single leg drills strip that compensation away.
-You isolate one leg, and suddenly every inefficiency shows up.
-The clunking at the top of the stroke.
+Pull one leg out of the equation and suddenly the clunking at the top of the stroke is obvious.
 The inability to pull through the bottom.
-The leg that pushes down but never actively pulls back.
-Coaches have used these drills for decades specifically to make riders feel what a smooth, circular pedal stroke is supposed to feel like.
+The leg that hammers down but never once pulls back.
+Coaches have leaned on these drills for decades to make riders feel what a smooth, circular stroke is supposed to feel like — kinesthetic feedback you supposedly can’t get any other way.

-The recruitment argument is equally tidy.
-By forcing one leg to do the full work — push, pull, lift — you’re supposedly teaching your neuromuscular system to recruit the hamstrings and hip flexors through the recovery phase rather than letting them coast.
-The idea is that this pattern then transfers back to two-legged pedaling.
+The neuromuscular argument is equally tidy.
+Force one leg through the full revolution — push, pull, lift — and you’re supposedly teaching your nervous system to actually recruit the hamstrings and hip flexors during recovery instead of letting them coast along for the ride.
+That new pattern, the theory goes, transfers back into normal two-legged pedaling.
+Clean, logical, compelling.

 What the Research Actually Shows

-Here’s where things get interesting, and honestly a little uncomfortable if you’ve been assigning these drills to athletes for years.
+Here’s where things get uncomfortable — especially if you’ve been assigning these drills to athletes for years.

-A study published in the Journal of Applied Biomechanics by Korff et al. (2007) looked directly at whether instructing cyclists to pedal in circles — the explicit goal of most single leg work — actually changed muscle activity patterns.
+Korff et al. published a study in the Journal of Applied Biomechanics back in 2007 that looked directly at whether instructing cyclists to pedal in circles actually changed muscle activity patterns.
 The finding was striking.
-When riders tried to pedal in smooth circles, their measured efficiency actually decreased compared to just pedaling naturally.
-The “natural” pattern of pushing down hard and mostly ignoring the recovery phase turned out to be mechanically efficient at most cadences, not a flaw to be corrected.
+When riders consciously tried to smooth out their stroke, measured efficiency went down compared to just pedaling naturally.
+Turns out the “natural” pattern — push hard, mostly ignore recovery — is mechanically efficient at most cadences.
+Not a flaw.
+Not something to be corrected.

-Follow that with work from Coyle et al. and subsequent research into gross efficiency in elite cyclists, and a picture emerges.
-Elite riders don’t have dramatically more circular pedal strokes than good amateur riders.
-What they have is higher neuromuscular power output and better metabolic efficiency — not a magic pull-through at 6 o’clock.
+Follow that with Coyle’s work on gross efficiency in elite cyclists and the picture gets even clearer.
+Elite riders don’t have dramatically more circular strokes than good amateurs.
+What they have is higher neuromuscular power output and better metabolic efficiency.
+No magic pull-through at 6 o’clock.
+Apparently, nobody told the pros they were doing it wrong.

-Neptune and Herzog (1999) modeled individual muscle contributions across the entire pedal cycle and found that the hamstrings and hip flexors do contribute during the recovery phase in trained cyclists, but their primary function is decelerating the extending limb to prepare for the next power phase — not actively pulling the pedal up the way the circular-stroke theory implies.
+Neptune and Herzog modeled individual muscle contributions across the full pedal cycle back in 1999.
+Their finding: hamstrings and hip flexors do contribute during recovery in trained cyclists — but their main job is decelerating the extending limb to set up the next power phase.
+Not actively yanking the pedal upward the way circular-stroke theory implies.
+That’s a pretty meaningful distinction.

-What single leg drills do demonstrably show is asymmetry.
+Where single leg drills do hold up is as a diagnostic.
 A 2014 study in the International Journal of Sports Physiology and Performance confirmed that single-leg power tests reliably identify limb-to-limb differences.
-If your left leg produces 15% less power than your right in a single-leg test, that asymmetry is real and worth addressing.
-The drill functions well as a diagnostic.
+That part is real.
+If your left leg produces 15% less power than your right in isolation, that asymmetry exists and deserves attention.

-Where the evidence gets thin is on the transfer claim — that practicing single leg pedaling teaches your nervous system to recruit differently during two-legged pedaling.
-The motor learning literature does not strongly support this kind of inter-task transfer for a skill as habituated as cycling in experienced riders.
-The two tasks use different coordination strategies.
+The shaky part is the transfer claim — that practicing single leg pedaling rewires how your nervous system coordinates during two-legged pedaling.
+The motor learning literature doesn’t really support that kind of inter-task transfer, especially for a movement as deeply habituated as cycling in experienced riders.
+Two different coordination strategies.
 Training one doesn’t reliably reshape the other.

 When Single Leg Drills Help — and When They Waste Time